andersensam/mnist-neural-network-c/README.md

 I have tried to make the underlying code as flexible as possible, allowing for quick adjustments to the number of layers, neurons, biases, etc. To see my convoluted implementation of a matrix library in C, check out [Matrix](https://github.com/andersensam/Matrix).

 As you may expect, the models exported from this neural network cannot be used with any other existing framework that I'm aware of.
-I had fun coming up with a different file format based on the [Yann LeCun MNIST dataset](https://yann.lecun.com/exdb/mnist/)
+I had fun coming up with a different file format based on the [Yann LeCun MNIST dataset](https://yann.lecun.com/exdb/mnist/).

 ## Compilation

 To build the neural network, simply use `make`.
-By default, this will compile with `-O3`.
+By default, this will compile with `-O3`

-To disable optimizations and compile with debug symbols, use `make debug`.
+To disable optimizations and compile with debug symbols, use `make debug`

 ## Using the Neural Network